pablocom/HttpFake/README.md

 # HttpFake

 HttpFake is a .NET library designed to intercept and manipulate `HttpClient` requests, making it easier to test and debug applications that heavily rely on HTTP communication.
-It can be seamlessly integrated with `Microsoft.AspNetCore.Mvc.Testing` to make it a powerful tool for integration testing in ASP.NET Core applications.
+It can be seamlessly integrated with `Microsoft.AspNetCore.Mvc.Testing` to make it a powerful tool for integration testing in ASP.NET Core applications, and helps a lot in mocking and stubbing HTTP requests.

 ## Getting Started